USS Fitzgerald's leadership to be removed from their duties over June collision

 While the final investigation into the collision is ongoing, Moran said: "We do not have to have the investigation complete to start the process."

 The Fitzgerald's commanding officer, Cdr.
 Bryce Benson, and the executive officer, Cdr.
-Sean Babbiit, were both sleeping, and the master chief petty officer, Brice Baldwin, was not on the bridge at the time of collision.
+Sean Babbiit, were both sleeping, and the master chief petty officer, Brice Baldwin, was not on the bridge at the time of collision, according to the Navy.

 The bow of the cargo ship directly struck the commander's cabin, according to the Navy's report detailing the immediate aftermath of the collision.